5 reasons to date an equestrian (and 5 reasons why you shouldn’t) - Horse & Hound

 Why you should…

-There’s no denying that there’s a certain sexy frisson about the whole dressage look — tight white breeches, black coat, knee boots and of course, the riding crop.
+There’s no denying that there’s a certain sexy frisson about the whole dressage look — tight white breeches, black coat, knee-high boots and of course, whips and spurs.

 Why you shouldn’t…